ergoplatform/ergodocs/docs/dev/stack/ergotool.md

 ## Introduction

 [ErgoTool](https://github.com/aslesarenko/ergo-tool) is a command-line interface (CLI) for [Ergo blockchain](https://ergoplatform.org/).
 You can use ErgoTool without running your own Ergo node.
 However, running a node is the most secure way to communicate with the blockchain.
-However, the Ergo blockchain network, ErgoTool, aims to provide more foundational tools at your disposal.
-Surely, you still can use it with your running node.

 In this post, we will walk through simple steps to generate a mnemonic phrase, create a local secret storage and use it to send ERGs between addresses, all with the help of ErgoTool commands.